TatyanaFilimonova/home-work-7/README.md

 test_client2.py - "remote" copy of messenger

 To launch the application you have to launch the test_client.py and test_client2.py in different shells or on different PC.
-In case you use different PC (different interfaces), you have to make changes in this section of test_client*.py files:
+In case you use different PC, you have to make changes in this section of test_client*.py files:

 TARGET_HOST =